AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-locate-account-id.md

 >[!IMPORTANT]
 >
+>Google AdWords uses two types of accounts:
+>
+>- MCC (My Client Center) Account, and
+>- Standard Account.
+>
->Google AdWords uses two types of accounts: a) MCC (My Client Center) Account and b) Standard Account.
-For this integration with Adobe Analytics, **you must use a Standard Account login, not an MCC Account login**.
+>For this integration with Adobe Analytics, **you must use a Standard Account login**, not an MCC Account login.
 The reason is that an MCC account acts as an "umbrella" account that can access multiple AdWords accounts with a single login, whereas the Standard account login can access only one AdWords account per login.
 Whereas Google supports linking one email to manage 5 Accounts, Advertising Analytics doesn't support this feature yet.
 One email can be linked with one Adwords account only.

 Click the Account icon on the top right to view the AdWords account number (Customer ID).